Anyway, here we go...

 Sandy Koufax begins the game on the mound for the National League.
 Eddie Collins leads off for the American League.

-Top of the 1st: Koufax's first delivery is a letter-high fastball, and Collins smacks it up the middle.
+Top of the 1st: Koufax's 1st delivery is a letter-high fastball, and Collins smacks it up the middle.
 Right into the action.
 The NL's shortstop makes a diving stop and a brilliant throw to nail the speedy Collins by the step.
 Except the shortstop isn't the graceful Ozzie Smith, but the ungainly-looking Honus Wagner.
 Considering Wagner's bat and his glove, it's doubtful Ozzie will take the field this fine, warm but breezy Saturday afternoon in Brooklyn.

 Joe DiMaggio is up next, and laces a clean single to left.
 Man on 1st, 1 out, with Babe Ruth, Lou Gehrig and Ted Williams coming up.
 True, Koufax is a lefty, but any of those lefties can take a pitcher downtown.